ARCCSS-extremes/climpact2/install.txt

     2) cd to above directory and download and extract the following file: https://github.com/ARCCSS-extremes/climpact2/archive/master.zip

-    3) To process time-series data from ASCII files enter R and type 'source("climpact2.GUI.r")' to open the graphical user interface.
-Refer to the user manual for more detailed instructions.
+    3) If you wish to only process time-series data from ASCII files, in the same directory enter R and run 'source("climpact2.GUI.checker.r")'.
+If, however, you wish to process gridded netCDF datasets, enter R and run 'source("climpact2.checker.r")'.
+Note that running the latter script will also allow you to use the GUI.
+These scripts install the required packages.

+    4) Installation is complete.
+To run the GUI, open R and run 'source("climpact2.GUI.r")'.

-       To calculate indices from gridded netCDF datasets run 'Rscript climpact2.checker.r' from the command line.
-This will make sure the required R packages are installed.
-Then source the climpact2.r file and call the climpact.loader function (use climpact2.wrapper.r as a template, to execute this script on the sample data type 'Rscript climpact2.wrapper.r').
+       To calculate indices from gridded netCDF datasets, source the climpact2.r file and call the climpact.loader function.
+Use climpact2.wrapper.r as a template for doing this, to execute this script on the sample data run 'source("climpact2.wrapper.r")'.

   Licensing